riverloopsec/killerbee/README.md

 KillerBee
 ================

-This is KillerBee - Framework and Tools for Attacking ZigBee and IEEE 802.15.4 networks.
+KillerBee is a Framework and Tools for Testing & Auditing ZigBee and IEEE 802.15.4 Networks

 MAINTAINERS/LICENSE
 ================